Mintbase/Grants-Program/applications/setheum-launchpad-crowdsales-pallet.md

 I am building the Setheum Network project and all related code works in the organisation.
 I have a Computer Science degree (currently in my final year of study) and I have been working on Setheum for a few years now.
 And will be launching this year by God's grace.
 I have been an active programmer in a few more programming languages and frameworks.
 I have been working and learning on the Substrate/Polkadot/Kusama ecosystem for a few years now.

 I have previously applied for this grant about 10 months ago (then TERMINATED, the best thing that happened to me) when I (Muhammad-Jibril BA.) was very new to FOSS and both Rust & Substrate.
 And Setheum has evolved a lot since then, and so have I learnt a lot from the Substrate community and from trial and error in building Setheum from a beginner in rust to current status.
-All thanks to God and thanks to the Web3 Foundation.
+All thanks to God and thanks to the Mintbase.

 ### Team Code Repos